MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

     The command uses the **/d** parameter to specify the day of the week.
 Because the command leaves out the **/mo** parameter, the task runs every week.

-- To schedule a task to run on Monday and Friday of every eighth week.
+- To schedule a task to run on Monday and Friday of every eighth week, type:

     ```
     schtasks /create /tn My App /tr c:\apps\myapp.exe /sc weekly /mo 8 /d MON,FRI